chiyodad/cbeams.github.io/_drafts/epoch.md

 Choosing a shortlink scheme
 ---------------------------
-With a mechanism for issuing redirects in place, it's now time design the structure of the shortlinks themselves.
+With a mechanism for issuing redirects in place, it's time to design the structure of the shortlinks themselves.
 Thus far I've been using `1234` as an example shortlink ID, but how should these values be generated in practice?

 ### The criteria
-To design a personal URL shortening scheme, it's important to set aside any assumptions based on knowledge of centralized shortening services.
+To design a URL shortening scheme on a personal scale, it's important to set aside any assumptions based on knowledge of centralized shortening services.
 The following criteria are what emerged as important for me as I thought about shortlinks from scratch.

-#### 1. Reasonably short URLs
+#### 1. Reasonably short
 This sounds redundant given that the task at hand is creating <em>short</em>links.
 But how short is short enough?
 How long is too long?

-Currently Twitter truncates any URL longer than 23 characters with an ellipsis.
+Currently Twitter truncates any URL longer than 23 characters by replacing the overflow with an ellipsis.
 When this happens, readers can no longer memorize, copy and paste, or create a screenshot of the URL.
 They are forced to click on it and go through Twitter's [t.co](http://t.co) shortening service, which defeats the purpose of having an independent one.
 Given that my personal shortlink domain (cbea.ms) is itself 7 characters long (8 with a trailing slash), I have 15 characters of ID runway before Twitter truncation.

-An even better guide is [Miller's Law](https://en.wikipedia.org/wiki/The_Magical_Number_Seven%2C_Plus_or_Minus_Two).
+Another guide to ID length is [Miller's Law](https://en.wikipedia.org/wiki/The_Magical_Number_Seven%2C_Plus_or_Minus_Two).
 Roughly stated, it says that the maximum number of objects a human can hold in working memory is 7 ± 2.
-I've found this to hold true in my own experience, so it seems like a good rule of thumb.
+I've found this to hold true in my own experience with phone numbers and the like.
+It seems reasonable as rule of thumb.

 Conclusion: while the ideal shortlink ID would consist of as few characters as possible, it shouldn't be much longer than 7, and certainly not longer than 15.